The Value of CPM Scheduling

 Here are a few of the benefits of using CPM scheduling:

-1. Saves time and money: A CPM schedule can help you save both time and money.
+1. Saves time and money: A CPM project schedule can help you save both time and money.
 A well-developed CPM schedule will provide a reasonable forecast of a project’s completion dates.
 It promotes the efficient execution of the work through improved coordination and resource management.
 The proper updating of CPM schedules can assist construction stakeholders in avoiding, tracking, and mitigating delays, preventing parties from incurring damages.
 Projects completed on time or early may also include monetary incentives.

 2. Displays critical activities in graphical form: Your project may include thousands of activities that need to be completed.
 A CPM schedule gives you a clear view of your project’s critical activities that need to be performed to finish the project on time and avoid delays.
 The graphical display of these activities is an excellent communication tool between all the project stakeholders for the sequence of activities and the time required.